Priority Action Item - Housing

 Accomplishments - 2021 to Present

-Dunlap Apartments/Jetton Schoolhouse Redevelopment Project The City is providing $100,000 in roofing assistance for this private project, Dunlap Apartments, to renovate the former schoolhouse.
+Dunlap Apartments/Jetton Schoolhouse Redevelopment Project The City provided $100,000 in roofing assistance for this private project, Dunlap Apartments, to renovate the former schoolhouse.

 Homeless and Transitional Shelters Collecting data and reviewing existing programs for homeless shelters and transitional housing.
 Mayor Bray and staff held preliminary conversations with stakeholders.
 Providing funds through the grant-in-aid application program to support the Salvation Army’s feasibility study for transitional housing.

 Housing Incentive Staff is researching case studies on providing housing incentives.
 City staff has held discussions with developers interested in providing housing stock for Southside neighborhoods.
-Staff also is developing an incentive program for residential stabilization and beautification grant opportunities.
+Staff also launched in 2023 an incentive program for residential stabilization and beautification grant opportunities.
 Staff met with the Southside Steering Committee in December 2022 and January 2023 to gather feedback.
+An incentive program for Southside businesses along with residential incentives for a section of Southside (portions of Walter Jetton and Uppertown) was approved June 2023.

 Neighborhood Surveys Initiated Northside Residential District Survey as part of the process to place the Northside Neighborhood on the National Registry for tax incentives.
 Completed 18 (out of 50) neighborhood/housing surveys with four in process as part of the Comprehensive Plan updates.